Zero paid placements. No brand can pay to rank higher on Simscanner.

 Brand Connected network 4G / 5G Main cities Rural confidence Source Confidence

 The eSIM brand is the seller.
 The local network decides actual performance.
-Per-brand network mapping for Belgium is pending verification.
+Per-brand network mapping for Belgium is a modelled estimate.

 ID and SIM registration